Written by Stacey Kelleher.

 These merino wool and recycled polyester sweatpants are so soft and natural, Azura Bay calls them, “almost as sustainable as being naked.”
 Super-light, but also incredibly warm, once you put these on, you’ll have a hard time taking them off.
 Online retailer Azura Bay offers a variety of ethically-produced, eco-friendly brands and products for comfort you can feel good about. ($90)

 Family-owned Grounds for Change is a model of eco-friendly retailing.
 They plant trees to offset their carbon footprint, and they are proud to be Carbon Free-Certified.
 They recycle nearly all of their production materials and compose their waste as well.
 And - their coffee is delicious!
-This holiday gift box comes with 8 bags of fair trade organic coffee and four bars of seasonal chocolate. ($36.95)
+This gift box comes with 3 bags of fair trade organic coffee and three bars of organic chocolate. ($33.95)

 This sturdy carryall made from fair-trade-certified cotton and eco-friendly inks is the cutest way to say goodbye to plastic bags for good.
 The Tote Project designs all their totes in-house and donates 10% of all gross profits to a non-profit that supports and empowers victims of human trafficking.
 And yes, of course, there’s a tote for cat people too! ($30)